plank/laravel-mediable/README.md

 ## Example Usage

 Upload a file to the server, and place it on the filesystem disk named "uploads".
-This will create a Media record that can be used to refer to the file
+This will create a Media record that can be used to refer to the file.

 ```php
 $media = MediaUploader::fromSource($request->file('thumb'))